JohnMarzulli/StratuxHud/readme.md

 1. Install the HUDLY projector per the HUDLY directions.
 It is handy to have the projector turned on to help locate the glass.
 2. Plug in the HDMI cable between the HUDLY input box and the Raspberry Pi.
+3. Plug the number pad into the Raspberry Pi

 ### Teleprompter Glass Based Setup